 With only one short runway, the size of aircraft flying out of London City Airport is limited to small to mid-range (the likes of Embraer, De Havilland).
 I have had flights out of City Airport where I literally had an aisle and window seat at the same time, as the aircraft was so small that it had a row of single seats one side and double seats the other.

-In 2019 London City Airport had just over 5 million passengers, compare that to the almost 81 million passengers Heathrow had in the same year and it give you an idea of just how small City Airport actually is.
+In 2019 London City Airport had just over 5 million passengers.
+Compare that to the almost 81 million passengers Heathrow had in the same year and it gives you an idea of just how small City Airport actually is.

 Are there shopping opportunities at London City Airport?

 And is there a duty-free shop at London City Airport?

 Good news.
 There is a duty-free shop at City Airport plus a small electrical shop, a luggage / handbag shop, and a small Boots.
 However, there are none of the designer goods shopping opportunities that you would get at Heathrow.